 - Will this method work on other flowers?
 Generally speaking, this method will work on stems that are woody.
 In other words, it’s worth a try on stems that are cut from perennials or shrubs that do not die down in the fall.
 Some examples are roses, dogwood, lilacs, etc.

 - The blue striped pitcher: The pitcher was a Mother’s Day gift from my daughter and I am obsessed with it!
 She got it at a store called Urban Home & Garden but unfortunately they do not have a website.
-So I decided to see if I could find it someplace else and sure enough I did.
-CLICK HERE FOR THE BLUE STRIPED PITCHER!
+I was able to find it online at Wayfair but it is no longer available.
+Click HERE for something similar.

 If you are lucky enough to have hydrangeas blooming in your garden, I hope you cut a few and try out this method.
 If not, treat yourself to a bouquet the next time you are at the grocery.
 You definitely deserve it.